Point Amour Lighthouse, Labrador, Canada

 Art classes in the multi-purpose building. (larger version)

-The multi-purpose centre is an ideal facility for arts activities as it has a large open space with one wall of windows overlooking the Strait of Belle Isle, and three walls for exhibits.
+The Heritage Centre is a large open space with one wall of windows overlooking the Strait of Belle Isle, and three walls for exhibits.
 It has 1000 square feet of open conference and gallery space.
 Tables and chairs are provided.

 Webmaster Login